silverorange/json-api-client/README.md

 The following features are supported:

  - loading resource collections
- - loading individual resources by id
+ - loading individual resources by identifier
  - creating resources
  - saving resources
  - to one relationships